wynss/kesko/README.md

 * Free and open-source
 * Good looking!

-Going forward an initial python API is priority so the first machine learning models can be trained.
+Going forward an initial python API is priority to enable the first support for reinforcement learning training.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>